readyapi/sqldev/docs_src/tutorial/readyapi/app_testing/tutorial001_py39/annotations/en/test_main_006.md

 7. This is the cleanup code, after `yield`, and after the test function is done.

-    Here we clear the dependency overrides (here it's only one) in the RaedyAPI `app`.
+    Here we clear the dependency overrides (here it's only one) in the ReadyAPI `app`.

 8. Now the test function requires the **client fixture**.